motistudio/celli/README.md

 const ttlCache = ttl({timeout: 1000})(lruCache) // This will produce a TTL cache with 1000ms ttl
-const lifecycleCache = lifeCycle()(ttlCache) // This will produce a cache with lifecycle const effectsCache = effects([...effects])(lifecycleCache) // This will produce a cache with effects const backupCache = backup(anotherCacheFromAnotherService)(effectsCache) // This will produce a cache with backup
+const lifecycleCache = lifeCycle()(ttlCache) // This will produce a cache with lifecycle const effectsCache = effects([...effects])(lifecycleCache) // This will produce a cache with effects const remoteCache = remote(anotherCacheFromAnotherService)(effectsCache) // This will produce a cache with remote-backup
 ```
 As you can see, each cache can use another cache to enforce its logic and strategy.
 Each strategy is exposed as a high-order function that can wrap around our base cache.